LouisSart/Taquin-Solveur/README.txt

 [ 6  7  8]
 Searching at depth 19, nodes: 36, 5.2241e-05
 D R R U L L D D R U U R D L L U R R D (19)

+Two phase solver

+Phase one : solve the fringe (e.g. the top row and left column) Phase two : solve the remaining 8-puzzle in the bottom right corner Note that the pieces of the fringe are allowed to move in phase two, if it gives a shorter path to solved.

+I tried to build a two phase solver in the fashion of Kociemba.
+That is : try to find fringe solutions of increasing lengths until you find a finish of length 0.
+Unfortunately this doesn't work well because a longer fringe solution almost never leads to a shorter finish (which is the case for Domino reduction in Kociemba's algorithm).

+However, because god's number for phases 1 and 2 is way smaller than for the whole 15-puzzle, we can just generate every phase one optimal path, and then use a standard optimal solver on the resulting states.
+This gives close-to-optimal solutions in a very short amount of time (in fact, the bottleneck here is the loading of the pruning table for phase one, by a huge margin)

+Solutions lengths of the two phase algorithm on 80 optimal positions (antipodes for the 15 puzzle):

+   12 10 13
+15 11 14  9
+ 3  7  6  2
+ 4  8  5  1 -> 88 moves

+[   12  9 13]
+[15 11 10 14]
+[ 3  7  2  5]
+[ 4  8  6  1] -> 82 moves

+[   12 10 13]
+[15 11 14  9]
+[ 3  7  2  5]
+[ 4  8  6  1] -> 80 (optimal !)